trilobiet/oapenmemomanager/README.md

     ...
     connection = mysql_connect.connection

-Or, when using an alias
+> Clicking the `BROWSE LIBRARIES` button opens a library popup screen that allows you to select a library and copy its import statements to be pasted in the main script.

+#### Multiple includes and aliases

+Multiple query or sniplet includes can be combined in a single import statement (following standard Python syntax):

-    from sniplets import mysql_connect as my_alias
+    from queries import some_query as a_query, another_query, yet_anotherquery
     ...
+    cursor.execute(a_query.query)
+    ...
+    cursor.execute(another_query.query)
+    ...
+    cursor.execute(yet_anotherquery.query)

+    from sniplets import mysql_connect as connect, mysql_connect_remote as remote_connect
+    ...
+    this_connection = connect.connection
+    ...
-    connection = my_alias.connection
+    that_connection = remote_connect.connection

-> Clicking the `BROWSE LIBRARIES` button opens a library popup screen that allows you to select a library and copy its import statements to be pasted in the main script.

 #### Running tasks from the manager